Sit a while and listen for I have a story to tell. It might surprise you. It will delight you.

 Long, long ago in a land beyond the Mists of Time lived an old man.
 In fact, he was more than old.
 He was ancient.
 So old was he that his memory stretched to beyond the Beyond.
 Can you imagine that?!
 I can’t, that’s for sure.

 The Ancient Man sat, eyes closed, gently stroking the cat behind the ears, smiling and quietly humming a tuneless song.
 He was puffing a meerschaum pipe made of bone.
 Tendrils of smoke curled up around his head.
+But that could have been my imagination.
 He looked very content.
 On his feet he wore a pair of knitted, grey woollen socks.
 To keep his feet warm of course.
 For as you know, old people always complain of having cold feet.
 So ancient people must have very cold feet.

 Just as I was thinking about cold feet, the Ancient Man opened his eyes.
 They were a very bright, sparkly blue.
 Looking straight at me, he said, why don’t you come in and sit a while ?
 Now how did he know I was watching him in my thoughts ?
 ‘Tis a mystery to me.
 But ancient people seem to have a way about them that makes them mysterious, I think.
 Before I could blink, there I was, inside his one room hut.